 - JAWS screen reading software

 - Dragon Naturally Speaking speech and imaging software

-The Library also has an old VTek Voyager XL that still works for enlarging text to any size 4x-60x using a CCTV.
-More advanced Kurzweil reading software and hardware is available at the Accessibility Office.
+The Library also has one quite old VTek Voyager XL that still work for enlarging text to any size 4x-60x using a CCTV.
+More advanced Kurzweil reading software and two more up to date CCTV magnifiers is available at the Accessibility Office.
 We recommend taking books out of the Library and using their machines for reading enlarged text.